How to pass captured Key-Value Data into Notifications

-Though these instructions reference Rundeck, they can also be applied to environments running the Enterprise versions of the product, PagerDuty Runbook Automation (opens new window) or Process Automation (opens new window).
+Though these instructions reference Rundeck, they can also be applied to environments running the Enterprise versions of the product, PagerDuty Runbook Automationopen in new window or Process Automationopen in new window.

 1. Create a new job and add a command step that just displays all environment variables with the env command.